Concepts

 Server User Permissions Administrator Permissions

-Broad-hosted server Run public modules/pipelines
+Cloud-hosted server Run public modules/pipelines

 Create and run your own pipelines